MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-on-your-system.md

 ---
-title: Cloud scripting setup in the Mesh Uploader
+title: Set up Mesh Cloud scripting on your system
-description: Learn about the settings needed in the Mesh Uploader for Cloud Scripting. ms.service: mesh
+description: Learn how to set up your system so you can use Mesh Cloud Script in your Unity project. ms.service: mesh
 author: typride
 ms.author: vinnietieto